 There are many examples that present different strategies and approaches to assessing the impact of research initiatives or institutions.
-However, a generalised assessment on how to tackle this key aspect when applied to the evaluation of the performance of knowledge transfer (KT) activities is still lacking.
-We refer here to the definition provided by the University of Cambridge (2009), which defines KT as "the transfer of tangible and intellectual property, expertise, learning and skills between academia and the non-academic community."
-Some contributions dealing with measuring the impact of KT efforts have looked for example into the impact of single dissemination practices, such as the use of posters, on the success of KT (Rowe and Ilic, 2009), or have discussed the evaluation of KT activities and their impact on larger policies involving the agricultural sector and public funding (Hill et al., 2017), but there is no comprehensive attempt to present a fully developed methodology for the evaluation of KT actions in research.
-Especially in the panorama of research funding and science projects, guidelines on the matter are often unclear and largely based on the application of a set of quantitative metrics known as Key Performance Indicators (KPI), which often provide insightful knowledge on the reach of each activity, e.g., the number of people who view a post or attend a talk, but are not always adequate to measure the uptake of this activity, meaning for example the number of people that make use of that knowledge (Morton, 2015).
-Moreover, different requirements to assess impact in KT initiatives might be subjective to the project advisers overseeing the performance of the individual projects and therefore differ among advisers even within the same funding agency.
-Finally, the impact assessment of KT aspects are not playing a defining role in the conceptualisation of communication and dissemination strategies, as they are usually relegated to being a collection of numerical indicators during the reporting phase.
+However, a generalized assessment of how to tackle this key aspect when applied to the evaluation of the performance of knowledge transfer (KT) activities is still lacking.
+We refer here to the definition provided by the University of Cambridge (2009), which defines KT as "the transfer of tangible and intellectual property, expertise, learning and skills between academia and the non-academic community".
+Some contributions dealing with measuring the impact of KT efforts have looked, for example, into the impact of single dissemination practices, such as the use of posters, on the success of KT (Rowe and Ilic, 2009) or have discussed the evaluation of KT activities and their impact on larger policies involving the agricultural sector and public funding (Hill et al., 2017), but there is no comprehensive attempt to present a fully developed methodology for the evaluation of KT actions in research.
+Especially in the panorama of research funding and science projects, guidelines on the matter are often unclear and are largely based on the application of a set of quantitative metrics known as key performance indicators (KPIs), which often provide insightful knowledge on the reach of each activity, e.g., the number of people who view a post or attend a talk but who are not always adequate to measure the uptake of this activity, meaning, for example, the number of people that make use of that knowledge (Morton, 2015).
+Moreover, different requirements to assess impact in KT initiatives might be subjective to the project advisers overseeing the performance of the individual projects and therefore might differ among advisers, even within the same funding agency.
+Finally, the impact assessment of KT aspects does not play a defining role in the conceptualization of communication and dissemination strategies, as they are usually relegated to being a collection of numerical indicators during the reporting phase.